fluxninja/aperture/docs/content/get-started/playground.md

 ```

 Can press (Space) to open the Tilt UI.

+_Note_: Nothing is running locally on port 3000, else you won't be able to access Grafana dashboard.

 The above command starts Aperture Controller and an Aperture Agent on each
 worker in the Kubernetes cluster.
 Additionally, it starts a demo application